sethm/dmd_gtk/README.md

 ## Building

+- Clone with `git clone --recursive` to make sure submodules are up to date, *or* run `git submodule init; git submodule update`.
 - Ensure that the Rust toolchain is installed.
 This is most easily done using the `rustup` installation script.
 For more information, see https://rustlang.org/ and https://rustup.rs/
 - Type `make`

 This new build process is still somewhat experimental.
 The Makefile